-The Regal Project will help comply with 2021 IRP Order Point 1b, requiring the Company to acquire up to 300 MW of solar.
-The Project will cost approximately \$237.5 million as shown in Table 2 below.
-This estimate assumes that the Company receives a Commission order by October 2025 with booking of retail revenue requirements beginning October 1, 2025.
+The Boswell Solar Project will help comply with 2021 IRP Order Point 1b, requiring the Company to acquire up to 300 MW of solar.
+The Project will cost approximately \$163.5 million as shown in Table 2 below.
+This estimate assumes that the Company receives a Commission order by October 2025 and booking of retail revenue requirements begins on October 1, 2025.